-- a) its purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates - b) any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management. - c) the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located, the obligation for which an entity incurs either when the - This document is the property of M/s Mumbai Aviation Fuel Farm Facility Private Limited, and submitted to AERA (Airports Economic).
+- a) its purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates - b) any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management. - c) the initial estimate of the costs of dismanling and removing the item and restoring the site on which it is located, the obligation for which an entity incurs either when the item is acquired or as a consequence of having used the item during a particular period for purposes other than to produce inventories during that period

+This document is the property of M/s Mumbai Aviation Fuel Farm Facility Private Limited, and submitted to AERA (Airports Economic).
 This document is extremely confidential and not for public disclosure.